What is overlay?

-Save cost.
-Eliminating the cost of hacking can be quite a significant money saver.
+Save cost: Eliminating the cost of hacking which can be quite a significant money saver.

 Shorter timeframe: Overlaying means you skip the hacking, cement screeding and application of water membrane (for kitchen and bathroom) which usually takes a couple of days.